Skip to content

 Count kids under 8 as half an adult portion.
 A 12-person dinner with 4 kids = 10 adult-equivalents, so 12-14 lb raw.

-The pound-per-person math and why it's wrong 80% of the time
+The pound-per-person math and why it misleads most cooks

 Every Thanksgiving article says "1 pound of turkey per person."
-This is approximately correct and wildly misleading.
-The real math: 1 pound per adult if you want minimal leftovers, 1.25-1.5 pounds per adult if you want 3 days of leftovers, 0.75 pound per child, zero for vegetarians.
-A 14-lb bird serves 10 adults comfortably with no leftovers, or 8 adults with sandwiches Saturday.
-The bone weight is 20% of raw weight — a 12-lb bird gives you 9.6 lb of meat, which after cooking shrinks to about 7 lb edible.
+This is approximately correct and wildly misleading at the same time.
+The real math: 1 lb per adult for minimal leftovers, 1.25-1.5 lb per adult for 3 days of leftovers, 0.75 lb per child under 12, zero for vegetarians.
+A 14-lb bird serves 10 adults with no leftovers, or 8 adults with enough meat for sandwiches Saturday.
+The confusion comes from bone weight — about 20% of raw turkey weight is skeleton.
+A 12-lb bird gives you 9.6 lb of raw meat, which shrinks to approximately 7 lb of edible cooked meat after moisture loss.

 Thaw schedule: the rule every first-timer breaks